What Do Chimps Think Of Humans

 • Q: Are chimpanzees dangerous to humans?

 • A: Chimpanzees can be dangerous, especially if they feel threatened or provoked.
-Still, attacks are relatively rare.
+Even so, attacks are relatively rare.

 • Q: Can chimpanzees be taught to speak?